Guide · AI visibility

 ChatGPT is not the whole picture.
 Gemini sits inside Google's ecosystem, Claude draws on its own sources, and buyers use all three.
 Run your phrasings on each, in fresh, logged-out sessions so your own history doesn't quietly bias the answer toward businesses you've clicked before.
 If you're logged in, the model may flatter you with your own past behaviour — exactly the blind spot this audit exists to remove.

-4. Log the shortlist
+4. Log the answer and its evidence

 Why the answers move